Xenesy

 This is an important and indisputable influence which will enable us to support our judgement on the prophylactic effects contained in the arts of TaiJi.

-The famous TAOIST doctors HUATAO and GE HONG (HAN dynasty 25 - 220) created medical techniques with martial connotations and more pronounced respiratory techniques.
+The famous TAOIST physicians HUATAO and GE HONG (HAN dynasty 25 - 220) created medical techniques with martial connotations and more pronounced respiratory techniques.

 From this time onwards, doctors and Taoist masters paved the way for the internal arts by closely combining emergency resuscitation techniques, massage methods and dietetic therapy.